Skip to main content

 Which photo contest platforms do you support?

 All of the common ones — Facebook photo contests, Instagram entries, Woobox, Votigo, ShortStack, Gleam, GoGoPhotoContest, Second Street, and standalone contest pages run by newspapers, magazines, radio stations and brands.
-Each platform has a different anti-fraud layer, so when you order we tailor the delivery method (IP-diverse, email-confirmed, or Facebook-login) to the exact platform your contest uses.
+Each platform has a different anti-fraud layer, so when you order we tailor the delivery method — IP-diverse, email-confirmed, or Facebook-login — to your exact platform.
+If your platform is unusual, the free audit confirms deliverability before you pay a cent.

 What's the difference between IP-diverse votes and email-confirmed votes?